Bicycle chain: Chain width

-With derailleur equipped bicycles, the external width of the chain (measured at the connecting rivet) also matters, because chains must not be too wide for the cogset or they will rub on the next larger sprocket, or too narrow that they might fall between two sprockets.
-Chains can also be identified by the number of rear sprockets they can support, anywhere from 3 to 13, and the list below enables measuring a chain of unknown origin to determine its suitability.
+With derailleur-equipped bicycles, the external width of the chain (measured at the connecting rivet) also matters, because chains must not be too wide for the cogset or the chain will rub on the next larger sprocket, and chains must not be too narrow, which allows them to fall between two sprockets.

+Chains can also be identified by the number of rear sprockets they can support, anywhere from 3 to 13.
+The following list enables measuring a chain of unknown origin to determine its suitability.